OUR BOARD

 PAM MCGRATH

-We need to ensure our businesses, environments and community are protected now and for generations to come.
-I’ve been involved since the beginning of the charter and I still believe working together helps us combine our energy and resources towards the shared goal of sustainability.
+We need to ensure our businesses, environments, and our community are protected now and for generations to come.
+I’ve been involved since the beginning of the Charter and I still believe working together helps us combine our energy and resources towards the shared goal of sustainability.

 Secretary